 Since 1999, Emoto published several volumes of a work entitled Messages from Water, which contain photographs of ice crystals and their accompanying experiments.
 Emoto’s ideas appeared in the movie What the Bleep Do We Know!?.

-Emoto was President Emeritus of the International Water For Life Foundation, a non-profit organization based in Oklahoma City in the United States.
+Emoto was President Emeritus of the International Water For Life Foundation, a non-profit based in Oklahoma City in the United States.
 In 1992, Emoto became a Doctor of Alternative Medicine at the Open International University for Alternative Medicine in India, a correspondence school.

 Emoto believed that water was a “blueprint for our reality and that emotional “energies” and “vibrations” could change the physical structure of water.
 Emoto’s water crystal experiments consisted of exposing water in glasses to different words, pictures or music, and then freezing and examining the aesthetic properties of the resulting crystals with microscopic photography.
 Emoto made the claim that water exposed to positive speech and thoughts would result in visually “pleasing” crystals being formed when that water was frozen, and that negative intention would yield “ugly” frozen crystal formations.